 in Nevada or a category B felony in Nevada may be able to request a "genetic marker analysis" of the evidence which contributed to their conviction.
 If the results suggest the defendant may be innocent, the defendant may request a new trial at any time.

-What if the time limit has passed to file a "motion for a new trial" in a Nevada criminal case?
+What if the time limit has passed to file a "motion for a new trial"?

 If the statute of limitations to file a motion for a new trial has passed, a prisoner may try to contest his/her incarceration by filing a writ of habeas corpus.
 And as with a new trial, new evidence may be presented in a writ of habeas corpus.
 Read more in our article on writs of habeas corpus in Nevada.